-The National Primary Drinking Water Regulations adopted under the Safe Drinking Water Act, can be found in Title 40, Code of Federal Regulations Part 141; The rules that TCEQ adopts and implements can be found in 30 Texas Administrative Code 290.
+The National Primary Drinking Water Regulations adopted under the Safe Drinking Water Act, can be found in Title 40, Code of Federal Regulations Part 141; The rules that TCEQ adopts and implements can be found in 30 Texas Administrative Code (TAC) Chapter 290.

 The TCEQ ensures a successful PWSS program through technical assistance, preventive efforts, and customer service, as well as through regulatory and enforcement actions.
-Preventive efforts are aimed at notifying and educating an operator about requirements, and can result in avoiding critical problems.
+Preventive efforts are aimed at notifying and educating an operator about requirements, and can result in avoiding critical issues.
 TCEQ also conducts outreach and education activities to promote understanding of and compliance with their regulations.
 These activities are based on the belief that most water suppliers want to do the right thing if they understand how and why it must be done.

 PWSS Program Quality Assurance Project Plan

-The EPA requires a Quality Assurance Project Plan (QAPP) for all environmental data operations funded under the Public Water Supply Program Supervision (PWSSP).
+The EPA requires a Quality Assurance Project Plan (QAPP) for all environmental data operations funded under the Public Water Supply Supervision Program (PWSSP).
 All work that involves the acquisition of environmental data shall be performed in accordance with a TCEQ/EPA-approved QAPP meeting all applicable TCEQ and EPA requirements.
 Environmental data includes any analytical measurements or information that describes environmental processes, locations or conditions.
-Environmental data includes information collected directly from field or analytical measurements, produced from models, and compiled from other sources such as databases or literature.
+Environmental data consists of information collected directly from field or analytical measurements, produced from models, or compiled from other sources such as databases or literature.
 Without prejudice to any other remedies available to TCEQ, failure to meet the terms of the QAPP may result in TCEQ's suspension of associated activities and non-acceptance of data related to the associated activities.

 The TCEQ WSD has created a main "Programmatic" QAPP as well as ten (10) addenda that are geared toward specific audiences.
 Laboratories that submit data to the TCEQ PWSSP for use in compliance must be: